CNA-Tech/PKS-Ninja/Courses/GettingStarted-GS3861/readme.md

 #### 2.2.1 Please start with the [Commit a Validation Stamp](https://github.com/CNA-Tech/PKS-Ninja/tree/master/LabGuides/ValidationStamp-VS9927) lab to learn this quick process before taking any courses so you can help with this important process while learning valuable cloud native skills.

-#### 2.2.2 If you run into any problems, please create an issue, it takes under a minute and ensures that we have a record to fix the problem.
+#### 2.2.2 If you run into any problems or have any suggestions, please create an issue, it takes under a minute and ensures that we have a record to fix the problem.

 Opening an issue is as easy as clicking on the issues tab for the repo and submitting a simple ticket explaining the problem in your own words, be sure to include the url of the page you are having a problem with.
 If you would like further instructions, please see [Opening an Issue on Github](https://github.com/CNA-Tech/PKS-Ninja/tree/master/LabGuides/ReportingAnIssue-RI7933)